As of 1 January 2021, the UK is no longer in the EU Single Market and Customs Union.

 - Continuity of equivalence decisions, providing certainty to businesses and consumers under two Memoranda of Understanding (covering trade repositories and alternative investment funds) agreed by the UK Financial Conduct Authority (FCA) and the Australian Securities and Investment Commission (ASIC).

-The following Australian Government websites also have further information regarding trade with the UK and EU:
+The following Australian Government websites have further information about trade with the UK and EU: